jeka-dev/jeka/docs/tutorials/gui-getting-started.md

 ![plot](images/java-build-properties.png)

-Execute `./jekaw :build_quality` to make a full build and perform Sonarqube analysis + code coverage.
+Execute `./jekaw :build_quality` to create a full build and perform Sonarqube analysis + code coverage.

-Properties and code can be used in conjunction, tough build class may override values defined in _local.properties_.
+Properties and code can be used in conjunction, a tough build class may override values defined in _local.properties_.

 We will find many project examples [here](https://github.com/jerkar/working-examples)